andrie/ggdendro/README.md

 - `dendro_data()` extracts cluster information from the model object, e.g. cluster allocation, line segment data or label data.

-The `dendro_data` object has methods for the following classes:
+The `dendro_data` object has methods for the following classes:-

 - `tree`
 - `hclust`